-- Preheat oven to 350 degrees F. Line a large baking sheet with foil (to save you some serious cleanup later as the honey caramelizes) and lightly spray it with olive oil spray.
+- Preheat oven to 350 degrees F. Line a large rimmed baking sheet with foil (to save you some serious cleanup later as the honey caramelizes) and lightly spray it with olive oil spray.

 - Arrange the drumsticks in the pan.
-Whisk together the melted butter, honey, mustard, salt, curry powder and black pepper.
+Whisk together the melted butter, honey, mustard, salt, black pepper, and garlic powder.
 Evenly pour the mixture over the chicken, brushing to coat.